GGCorrochano/Crypto_Arbitrage.pd/README.md

 ## Usage

+Crypto Arbitrage is useful because it analyzes different datasets to find profitability opportunities for a commodity, it also compares the data over a specific period, and calculates NAd plots the cumulative profit.

 ## Contributing

 Pull requests are welcome.
 Please open an issue to discuss before executing any changes

 Please make sure to update tests as needed.